jamesylgan/Camel-Chat/readme.txt

+Camel Chat
+Ruixin Ng (rn279), Xianyi Han (xh87), Joshua Sones (js2572), James Gan (jg893)

+Required external dependencies:
+	Async: opam install async
+	Core: opam install core

+Building Camel Chat:

-Unzip the src.zip file in a directory of your choice then go to the directory in terminal.
+1. Unzip the src.zip file in a directory of your choice and go to the directory in your terminal.

-Before running Camel Chat, you must enter the commands:
-	opam install async
-	opam install core

-In order to run Camel Chat, we need a computer hosting the server.
-We can do this by running
+2. Download the external dependencies if necessary.
+3. Run "make check" to ensure that you have the right versions of all dependencies.
+4. Start the Camel Chat server by running the following command in your terminal: make PORT=<port number> server
-	make PORT=9999 server
+	(e.g. make PORT=9999 server)
-in the command line of terminal.

-In order to connect with a Camel Chat server, we need to run
+5. To run the client, run the command on your client computer: make HOST="<host IP>" PORT=<IP port> client
-	make HOST="[host IP]" PORT=9999 client
+	(e.g. make HOST="127.0.0.1" PORT=9999 client)
-in the command line of terminal.

-To test, you can run multiple clients in seperate terminals on your own computer after hosting the server, and connecting to host IP: 127.0.0.1

-You can connect multiple computers to a host server.
-To do so, the host IP to put in should be the IP of the computer running the server.
+Note: The port specified in the make client command must be the same as the one used in the make server command, and the host IP argument should be the IP of the computer running the server.
+6. Enjoy chatting on Camel Chat!